MicrosoftDocs/microsoft-365-docs/microsoft-365/business-video/get-help-support.md

 - BCS160
 - MET150
 - MOE150
-description: "You must be an admin for a business subscription to get admin help or online or phone support in Microsoft 365 Business Premium."
+description: "Learn how to get online or phone support for your Microsoft 365 for business subscription.
+You must be an admin for a business subscription to get support."
 ---

 # Get support

 ## Watch: Get help or support

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE1FOgo?autoplay=false]